 With the new Healthcare Law (Patient Protection and Affordable Care Act) comes new timekeeping requirements.
 An automated timekeeping system helps you manage your employee timekeeping records to comply with the law and will save you money.
 Watch our new video about PPACA and how businesses can save money with an employee time tracking system.

 Why would an automated timekeeping system have anything to do with the Patient Protection and Affordable Care Act you ask?
 Quite frankly, everything!

-It has become critical, for employers to track and accurately measure employees' hours for the new health care compliance requirements.
+It is now essential, for employers to track and accurately measure employees' hours for the new health care compliance requirements.
 Beginning this year employers need easy access to historical time records and proof of employees' hours for the Patient Protection and Affordable Care Act.

 To understand why you first need to to understand a few basics of the new health care law.

 - For your company you have to define a measurement period from 3 to 12 months.
 This is the period of time after hiring an employee where you measure and track the employees hours for the purpose of classifying them as a full or part-time employee.

 - The Patient Protection and Affordable Care Act requires you, as an employer, to determine the number of full-time employees or full-time equivalent employees.
 To calculate this, requires you have an accurate record of how many hours each employee works for the months you choose for your measurement period.